-2. Engine Controls
+- 2. Engine Controls - a.

-- a.
 Throttle.
 A twist grip-type throttle is located on the collective pitch control stick.
 The throttle is connected to a mechanical throttle correlation device which coordinates throttle control for changes in collective pitch settings.
 The throttle correlation linkage is connected to the fuel servo throttle valve on the engine.
-A round-head rivet mounted on the forward end of the twist grip is used for a start position index.
-A friction control for the rotating throttle is located just aft of the throttle grip.
-To increase the throttle friction, turn the friction control counter-clockwise.
-To decrease throttle friction, turn the friction control clockwise. - b.
+A round-head rivet mounted on the forward end of the twist grip is used for a start position index. - b.
 Mixture Control.
 A vernier mixture control knob is provided on the instrument console.
-This vernier control incorporates the features of a standard push-pull cable.
+This vernier control incorporates the features of a standard pushpull cable.
 Full rich is in the "in" position.
 Full lean is in the "out" position.
 The vernier feature allows a screw type of adjustment to fine tune any preset mixture position. - c.
 Magneto Switch.
 The magneto switch is a key-operated switch located on the left side of the switch circuit breaker panel.
-For starting and normal operation, place the switch in the "both" position.
+For starting and normal operation, place the switch in the "BOTH" position.

 - d.
 Ignition Circuit Breaker.
 This circuit breaker closes the circuit to the starter button on the collective control. - e.
 Starter Button.
 The starter button is located on the end of the pilot collective control (and the copilot collective control, if equipped with dual start).
 Push to engage. - f.
 Master Switch.
 The master switch is located on the left side of the switch circuit breaker panel.
-It is a singlethrow, two-position switch.
+It is a singlethrow, two-position switch. - 3.
+Turbocharger

-3. Turbocharger

 The turbocharger unit has only one moving part: a rotating shaft with a turbine wheel on one end and a compressor impeller on the other.
 Both the turbine wheel and the compressor impeller are precision balanced and contained in their own housings.
 The turbine wheel, driven by exhaust gas energy, drives the impeller that compresses intake air to a density greater than sea level and delivers it to the engine intake.
 This increased mass of air allows the engine to "breathe" with the same volumetric efficiency that it does at low altitudes.
-The engine can produce 225 HP at all altitudes up to 12,000 ft density altitude.
+The engine can produce 225 hp at all altitudes up to 12,000 ft density altitude.